iiasa/message-ix-models/doc/api/report/index.rst

 - Operate on specific scenarios within IIASA databases.
 - Create files in CSV, Excel, and/or PDF formats that are that are preserved and made available as 'build artifacts' via the GitHub Actions web interface and API.

-..
-[1] See a (non-public) `“Reporting” project board <https://github.com/orgs/iiasa/projects/3>`_ on GitHub for details of the initial implementation of these features.